-- A child displaying rash type symptoms will need to be checked by a doctor and given a medical clearance to return to Centre.
+- Rash - A child displaying an unidentified rash will need to be checked by a doctor and requires medical clearance to return to the Centre.

 - Tuberculosis - until the child’s doctor or public health official advises that the child is not infectious.